guyellis/learning-node/README.md

 * You should have [Node.js](http://nodejs.org) or [io.js](http://iojs.org) installed.
   (This will also install npm which you'll need.)

+# Following along

+Use one of these methods if you want to follow along during the presentation/workshop:

+* Download the modules (and this file) as a zip file from GitHub and unzip it locally.
+  * Advantages: No `git` knowledge or client software required.
+* Clone the repo locally
+  * Advantages: Can see what changes you made compared to original.
+  Can quickly revert changes.
+* Fork and clone repo locally
+  * Advantages: Can push changes and notes to your fork of the repo.
+  Can submit pull requests for improvements you've made.

 # HTTP Status

 A quick refresher on some HTTP statuses: